Andy Muschietti Biography

 In September 2017, Deadline reported that Muschietti was attached to a film version of the book Dracul.

-On October 29, 2018, it was announced that Muschietti will be directing a Warner Bros. live-action film reboot of Attack on *an.
+In October 2018, it was announced that Muschietti would direct a Warner Bros. live-action film reboot of Attack on *an.

-In August 2019, Muschietti was announced to produce the film adaptation of Roadwork from Stephen King with Pablo Trapero directing.
+In August 2019, it was announced that Muschietti would produce a film adaptation of Stephen King’s novel Roadwork, with Pablo Trapero directing.

-In January 2020, Muschietti was announced to be directing a remake of The Howling for Netflix.
+In January 2020, it was announced that Muschietti will direct a remake of The Howling for Netflix.

 Filmography